withdave/qlik-sense-object-id-grabber/README.md

 ## Known issues
 * The DIV I've picked to identify the object sometimes also selects blank space.
 I need to repoint this to use a different ID or class.
+* Using a live link to github means the origin must be added to the CSP whitelist to work

 ## Resolved issues
 * The z-index was increased from 2 to 99999 to counter interactions with the Qlik Sense context menu.
 This causes overlaps when expanding objects to full screen and was reduced to 2 again.
 Appears to work correctly when Ctrl+C used to copy the value.